tavgar/JSMiner/README.md

 ```
 See `rules-example.yaml` for a sample file.

-A URL, filesystem path or `-` for stdin must be provided.
+A URL, filesystem path or `-` for stdin must be provided, or use `-targets` to supply multiple inputs.
 The program exits with status `1` when matches are found.

 ### Endpoint scanning